 Cons: Bleach and chloride can easily damage stainless steel.
 It’s not a budget option, and it’s very loud when setting pots and pans down.
 And the cold aesthetic may not be for everyone.

 What it is: On the other end of the warmth spectrum from stainless steel, we have the natural beauty of wood countertops.
 Wood countertops come in a variety of types of wood – from black walnut to bamboo – but a recent, eco-friendly trend is to use reclaimed wood: wood that’s been salvaged from a prior use, like in a house, barn, or other structure.

-What it costs: Prices very widely from supplier to supplier.
-In general, ordinary wood countertops run $50 to $100 per square foot installed; expect to pay slightly more.
+What it costs: Prices vary widely from supplier to supplier.
+In general, ordinary wood countertops run $100 to $175 per square foot installed; expect to pay slightly more.

 Pros: Most importantly, reclaimed wood is sustainable.
 Wood is naturally more sustainable than minerals like granite because wood is renewable, but reclaimed wood is a recycled renewable resource, which makes it even more environmentally sound.

 Using reclaimed wood can potentially make your project LEED or FSC certified, qualifying your home for special tax benefits.